 - Exam exemptions are limited to seniors only; - All seniors in year-long courses with a 1st semester average of "B" or better and a "B" average or better for 3rd and 4th quarters averaged together, will be exempt from taking those exams given at the end of the 2nd semester.
-Courses that are a semester in length are not exempt at any time; - Attendance is not a consideration under the current exemption policy - Exam values are the same for the current school year - Semester exams will not be given early.
+Courses that are a semester in length are not exempt at any time; - Attendance is not a consideration under the current exemption policy; - Exam values are the same for the current school year.